A friend requested that I repost my manifesto.

 UPDATE: The pie was pure bliss - absolutely scrumptious!
 This may be my new favorite pie!
 Thank you Mycala!

-When I find myself becoming defensive about a 'weed', and if you've followed my blog, you know I do from time to time, it occured to me that it's probably time to seek help!
+When I find myself becoming defensive about a 'weed', and if you've followed my blog, you know I do from time to time, it occurs to me that it's probably time to seek help!
 Hahahaha!
 This time the plant I'm defending is poke.
 My friend Carrie has no empathy for the stand I'm taking because it's taking over her garden and yard, but as always, she's patient with my idiosyncrasies.

 My expectation certainly isn't that people nurture and cultivate it.
 Actually, the plant has done well on its own for centuries without any coddling from gardeners.
 It's just that anytime the wrath directed at a plant eliminates the appreciation for its benefits - and it does have benefits - my first instinct is to guide them to look from another perspective.